sb2nov/mac-setup/iTerm/README.md

 |    ⌥←    | Send Escape Sequence |   b  |
 |    ⌥→    | Send Escape Sequence |   f  |

-### TouchID sudo workaround
+### Touch ID sudo workaround

-If you have enabled sudo authentication with TouchID you will also need to set `Preferences -> Advanced -> Allow sessions to survive logging out and back in` to `No` in iTerm2 preferences.
+If you have enabled sudo authentication with Touch ID you will also need to set `Preferences -> Advanced -> Allow sessions to survive logging out and back in` to `No` in iTerm2 preferences.